Small-loss bounds for online learning with partial information: Introduction

-\paragraph{Our techniques} Our main technique is a dual-thresholding scheme that temporarily freezes low-performing actions, i.e. does not play them at the current round.
-Traditional partial information guarantees are based on creating an unbiased estimator for the loss of each arm and then running a full information algorithm on the estimated loses.
+\paragraph{Our techniques.} Classical partial-information guarantees are based on creating an unbiased estimator for the loss of each arm and then running a full information algorithm on the estimated losses.
 The most prominent such unbiased estimator, called \emph{importance sampling}, is equal to the actual loss divided by the probability with which the action is played.
 This division can make the estimated losses unbounded in the absence of a lower bound on the probability of being played.
-Algorithms like EXP3 \cite{Auer2003} for the bandit setting or Exp3-DOM \cite{AlonCGMMS} for the graph-based feedback setting mix in a $\nicefrac{1}{\sqrt{T}}$ amount of noise which ensures that the range of losses is bounded.
-Adding such uniform noise works well for learners maximizing utility, but can be very damaging when minimizing losses.
-In the case of utilities, playing low performing arms with a small $\epsilon$ probability, can only lose at most an $\epsilon$ fraction of the utility.
-In contrast, when the best arm has small loss, the losses incurred due to the noise can dominate.
-This approach can only return uniform bounds with $\bigO{(\sqrt{T})}$ regret since, even in the case that there is a perfect arm that has $0$ loss, the algorithm keeps playing low-performing arms.
+Algorithms like EXP3 \cite{AuerCeFrSc03} for the bandit setting or Exp3-DOM \cite{AlonCGMMS} for the graph-based feedback setting mix in a $1/\sqrt{T}$ amount of uniform action distribution which ensures that the range of losses is bounded.
+This step necessarily leads to a dependence on the performance of the worst action, as regardless how poor it may be, we still select it with enough probability at every round.
+As a result, even when the best arm has small loss, the performance of the algorithm scales with the loss of the worst arm; this approach therefore leads to a $\bigO{(\sqrt{T})}$ regret.
 Some specialized algorithms do achieve small-loss bounds for bandits, but these techniques extend neither to graph feedback nor to high probability guarantees (see also the discussion below about related work).